awanmbandi/realworld-cicd-pipeline-project/README.md

     - Then `Re-Run The Pipeline`
     - Finally `Try Accessing The Application` Now

-- You also might want to Confirm that the `Jenkins/Maven/Ansible` instance has an `IAM Profile with EC2 Access`
+- Verify that the `Jenkins/Maven/Ansible` instance has an `IAM Profile with EC2 Access`
+- Also Confirm that the `Dev, Stage` and `Prod` Environments have their assigned Environment tags

 ### TEST PIPELINE DEPLOYMENT
 - Confirm/Confirm that your deployments where all successful accross all Environments